Normal science

-The route to normal science
+Route to normal science

 Kuhn stressed that historically, the route to normal science could be a difficult one.
 Prior to the formation of a shared paradigm or research consensus, would-be scientists were reduced to the accumulation of random facts and unverified observations, in the manner recorded by Pliny the Elder or Francis Bacon, while simultaneously beginning the foundations of their field from scratch through a plethora of competing theories.

 Arguably at least the social sciences remain at such a pre-paradigmatic level today.

 Normal science at work

 Kuhn considered that the bulk of scientific work was that done by the 'normal' scientist, as they engaged with the threefold task of articulating the paradigm, precisely evaluating key paradigmatic facts, and testing those new points at which the theoretical paradigm is open to empirical appraisal.

 Paradigms are central to Kuhn's conception of normal science.
 Scientists derive rules from paradigms, which also guide research by providing a framework for action that encompasses all the values, techniques, and theories shared by the members of a scientific community.
 Paradigms gain recognition from more successfully solving acute problems than their competitors.
 Normal science aims to improve the match between a paradigm's predictions and the facts of interest to a paradigm.
 It does not aim to discover new phenomena.

 According to Kuhn, normal science encompasses three classes of scientific problems.
 The first class of scientific problems is the determination of significant fact, such as the position and magnitude of stars in different galaxies.
 When astronomers use special telescopes to verify Copernican predictions, they engage the second class: the matching of facts with theory, an attempt to demonstrate agreement between the two.
 Improving the value of the gravitational constant is an example of articulating a paradigm theory, which is the third class of scientific problems.